bluesky314/BraTs-Segmentation-Challenge/readme.md

 Unlike random forest and other high variance classifiers, neural networks are relatively low variance.
 I.e models trained again and again dont achive much variance in their outputs.
 Thus we must artifically add factors that differenciate one model from the next so we have a diverse set of models to take advantage of.
 The above forumlation of the dice allows us to alter the FN and FP weights as hyperparameters to create an array of models that each balance over and under segmentating differently.

 ### Power Loss

+The dice loss is a very linear loss function.
 If we raise our dice coefficent to a power we can consider what the gradient would look like:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{L}_{d&space;i&space;c&space;e}=1-\mathbf{Dice}_{coef}^n" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{L}_{d&space;i&space;c&space;e}=1-\mathbf{Dice}_{coef}^n" title="\mathbf{L}_{d i c e}=1-\mathbf{Dice}_{coef}^n" /></a>